yuanqunwang/yuanqunwang.github.io/_posts/2018-04-07-javaNotes.md

 ---
-title: Java Introduction Notes
+title: Misc Java Facts
 categories: Java
-tags: [Java]
+tags: [Java, Java SE, Java EE, Java Me, Java FX]
 ---
 * A platform is the hardware or software environment in which a program runs.
 We've already mentioned some of the most popular platforms like Microsoft Windows, Linux, Solaris OS, and Mac OS.
 Most platforms can be described as a combination of the operating system and underlying hardware.
 The Java platform differs from most other platforms in that it's a software-only platform that runs on top of other hardware-based platforms.
-* The Java platform has two components:
-	* The Java Virtual Machine
-	* The Java Application Programming Interface (API)
 * Java is being continually extended to provide language features and libraries that elegantly handle problems that are difficult in traditional programming languages, such as concurrency, database access, network programming, and distributed computing.
 Java allows client-side programming via the applet and with Java Web Start.
 * JavaFX is a set of graphics and media packages that enables developers to design, create, test, debug, and deploy rich client applications that operate consistently across diverse platforms.
 * all objects are inherited from the single root class Object